Surgical strikes, Balakot hit sent strong message to Pakistan: Gen Naravane

 Army Chief Manoj Mukund Naravane wants Pak to make peace with scrapping of Article 370 in J&K

 He also said that the surgical strikes of 2016 on terror launch pads in Pakistan occupied Kashmir had sent a strong message that India can take down terror infrastructure.
-He also said that the Balakot air strikes too had sent out a similar message.
+He also said that the Balakot airstrikes too had sent out a similar message.

-When asked on the Balakot terror facility being re-activated, he said that during war when a target is destroyed, it is later re-constructed.
+When asked on the Balakot terror facility being re-activated, he said that during the war when a target is destroyed, it is later reconstructed.
 We destroyed it, they have re-activated it.
 They will show restraint before taking any escalatory action, he also added.

 India reserves right to strike sources of terror: New Army Chief Naravane warns Pakistan

-On the nuclear weapons, he said that they have been a good deterrence.
+On nuclear weapons, he said that they have been a good deterrence.
 That is where their role ends.
 We have taken action on two or three occasions, where we carried out operations without letting the nuclear portion come into play, the General also said.